mxagar/linux_nvidia_egpu/README.md

 lsb_release -a
 ```

-If we face any issues regarding the access to eGPU via Thunderbolt, we might need to grant access to it:
+If we face any issues regarding the access to the eGPU via Thunderbolt, we might need to grant access to it:

 1. In the UEFI BIOS menu, look for a *Security* tab/option, and set the Thunderbolt security option to be *Unrestricted*.
 2. Ubuntu Settings UI: Privacy & Security > Thunderbolt: *allow access to devices*, such as GPUs.